 Stanley F. Kayes, DDS

 I received my undergraduate degree in biology at Virginia Tech in 1975, and a Master of Public Health degree in Community Health Education from the University of Tennessee in 1976.
 I received my dental degree in 1981 from the Medical College of Virginia.
 I maintain membership in the Northern Virginia Dental Society and the American Dental Association, and have earned fellowship status in the Academy of General Dentistry.
-I have also received additional training and earned standards of proficiency for the Er:YAG, Nd:YAG and Diode lasers with the Academy of Laser Dentistry, and have pursued advanced training in computer aided design of crowns and implant placement.
+I have also pursued advanced training in computer aided design of crowns and implant placement.
 I have practiced dentistry in Haymarket since 1982.

 My Early Life

 When I was ten my father was transferred to the Washington D.C. area and we moved to North Springfield, Virginia.
-I was thrust into another different culture, and I had to figure my way around suburbia.
-Fortunately there was a lake a few blocks away.
+I found a lake a few blocks away.
 I rediscovered using tools, and with plans my mother found in a magazine, I constructed a kayak to paddle my way on the water.
 In high school I discovered a passion for science, working as a biology lab assistant, and found another good use for my enjoyment of tools, designing and building the sets for high school plays.
-While working on set design, I met a girl named Maureen who designed the costumes for the plays.
-I found out she also enjoyed outdoor adventuring, and we became good friends.

 After high school I went away to Virginia Tech, majoring in biology and considering a medical career.
-Maureen from high school also came here, and along with studies we found time to explore the areas of Blacksburg off-campus, making long bicycle trips into the surrounding country side, canoeing on the New River, and hiking the local mountain trails, and eventually we got married.
+I found time to explore the areas of Blacksburg off-campus, making long bicycle trips into the surrounding country side, canoeing on the New River, and hiking the local mountain trails.

 How I Chose Dentistry

-After graduation Maureen and I were accepted to University of Tennessee, Knoxville graduate programs in public health.
+After graduation and newly married, my wife Maureen and I applied and were accepted to University of Tennessee, Knoxville graduate programs in public health.
 I earned a Masters of Public Health degree in community health education.
-Maureen was earning her masterís degree in public health nutrition, and had a rotation through the medical campus in Memphis.
+Maureen was earning her master’s degree in public health nutrition, and had a rotation through the medical campus in Memphis.
 While eating at the cafeteria, she observed the dental school store and was intrigued with the instruments and supplies the students were purchasing.
-Knowing my love of science, art, and mechanics, she suggested I look into dentistry as a course of study.
-It was serendipitous that my older brotherís roommate from Virginia Tech was attending the Medical College of Virginia School at that time and as a result of a wonderful conversation with him, I decided to apply for admission and was accepted.
+Knowing my love of science, art, mechanics, and particularly tools, she suggested I look into dentistry as a course of study.
+It was serendipitous that my older brother’s roommate from Virginia Tech was attending the Medical College of Virginia School of Dentistry at that time and as a result of a wonderful conversation with him, I decided to apply for admission and was accepted.

 Coming To Haymarket